paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] `bitcoin.pubkey_to_address`

 ^
-...pybitcointools has a function called `bitcoin.pubkey_to_address`, that we can call directly through Export, without having to write any more Python code...
+...pybitcointools has a function called `bitcoin.pubkey_to_address`, that we can call directly through Export, without having to write any more Python code that wraps around calls to pybitcointools libraries...

 ---